antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-changes.md

 * Margins set in sections in FlowDocuments are respected.
 [1104560]
 * Scaling doesn't suffer from rounding errors on odd DPI.
 [1104807]
 * Improved thread safety when loading the same XAML resource for the first time in multiple UI threads.
 [12520]
-* Reverted change in WPF GroupItem that could cause null to be passed into custom implementations of IValueConverter.
-[658365]
 * Touch and stylus events don't stop firing after disconnecting then reconnecting to a remote desktop session.
 [659672]
 * Fixed a bouncing scrollbar with custom WPF DataTemplate.
 [759702]
 * GetFixedDocumentSequence doesn't throw with error message "UnicodeString property does not contain enough characters to correspond to the contents of Indices property."
 [796882]